mmgen/mmgen-wallet/doc/wiki/cmds/command-help-swaptxcreate.md

     ‘M’  monero       - Monero address

+                                   GAS LIMIT

+  This option specifies the maximum gas allowance for an Ethereum transaction.
+  It’s generally of interest only for token transactions or swap transactions from token assets.

+  Parameter must be an integer or one of the special values ‘fallback’ (for a locally computed sane default) or ‘auto’ (for gas estimate via an RPC call, in the case of a token transaction, or locally computed default, in the case of a standard transaction).
+The default is ‘auto’.

                                  FEE SPECIFICATION

-  Transaction fees, both on the command line and at the interactive prompt, may be specified as either absolute BTC amounts, using a plain decimal number, or as satoshis per byte, using an integer followed by 's', for satoshi.
+  Transaction fees, both on the command line and at the interactive prompt, may be specified as either absolute coin amounts, using a plain decimal number, or as satoshis per byte, using an integer followed by ‘s’, for satoshi (for Bitcoin, Litecoin and Bitcoin Cash), or gas price, using an integer followed by ‘w’,‘K’,‘M’,‘G’,‘s’ or ‘f’, for wei, Kwei, Mwei, Gwei, szabo and finney, respectively (for Ethereum)

   EXAMPLES:

+    Display available swap assets:

+      $ mmgen-swaptxcreate -S

     Create a BTC-to-LTC swap transaction, prompting the user for transaction inputs.
 The full value of the inputs, minus miner fees, will be swapped